 Undeterred Leibbrandt continued in his attempts to drum up support from the Afrikaaner Nationalists winning converts from the Ossewabrandwag and the national party to support his cause with fiery speeches at meetings held in the Orange Free State and in the Transvaal.
 These converts took a Nazi style Blood Oath, and trained in bomb making and sabotage.

 On 11 March 1943 Leibbrandt was sentenced to death for high treason.
 Although Leibbrandt refused to give evidence at any stage in the trial, he claimed that he had acted “for Volk and Führer” and gave the German Salute (Hitler Salute) when he first entered the court, to which several spectators responded and calling “Sieg Heil”.
 After being sentenced to death, Leibbrandt shouted loudly and clearly “I greet death”.
-General Jan Smuts however later commuted his sentence to life imprisonment (confiding that he did not want another Jopie Fourie on his hands).
+General Jan Smuts however later commuted his sentence to life imprisonment, confiding that he did not want another Jopie Fourie on his hands.
+In this respect Smuts, as an Afrikaner throughout his career usually bowed to a policy of appeasement politics when it came to Afrikaner issues and his ‘Volk’.

 When the National Party was elected to rule in South Africa in 1948, D. F. Malan issued an amnesty over all their fellow “war offenders,” including the likes of Liebbrandt and the future President BJ Vorster.
-The National Party then folded the Ossewabrandwag and absorbed their members and structures into the party.
+The National Party then folded the Ossewabrandwag and absorbed their members and structures into the party (for a full history on the Ossewabrandwag see “Mein Kampf shows the way to greatness for South Africa” – The Ossewabrandwag).

 Leibbrandt remained politically active in his later life, founding the organisation Anti-Kommunistiese Beskermingsfront (Anti-Communist Protection Front) in 1962, and producing a series of pamphlets titled Ontwaak Suid-Afrika (Wake up South Africa).
 He was also a passionate sportsman and hunter.
 Robey Leibbrandt, “Der treue Gefolgsmann” (the loyal follower) died on 1 August 1966 from a heart attack.